 First Trimester: Down Syndrome Screen

-The first trimester Down syndrome screen is usually performed between 10 weeks, 4 days and 13 weeks, 6 days of the pregnancy and includes the measurement of blood levels of pregnancy associated plasma protein A (PAPP-A) and either free or total human chorionic gonadotrophin (hCG).
+The first trimester Down syndrome screen is usually performed between 11 and 14 weeks of pregnancy and includes the measurement of blood levels of pregnancy associated plasma protein A (PAPP-A) and either free or total human chorionic gonadotrophin (hCG).
 In addition, an ultrasound scan called nuchal translucency is done.
 This involves taking a measurement of the thickness of the skin and tissue at the back of the baby's neck.
 The results from these tests will be combined and used to calculate the chance of the baby having Down syndrome or other chromosome abnormality.